mikependon/RepoDB.NET/pages/use-cases.md

 ## Use Cases and Scenarios

 This page contains all the collective real-world scenarios that RepoDb can solve easily.
+Initial contents were the actual use-cases the author has encountered all throughout the years of experience working with big data.

+This page is open to everyone for contribution.

 > Usually, the scenario placed here are the one that could not be solved easily by other ORM.